 - Meanwhile make your coconut cream.

-- In a medium size saucepan mix sugar, cornstarch and salt until combined.
+- In a large saucepan mix sugar, cornstarch and salt until combined.
 Whisk milk into dry ingredients on medium heat.
 Slowly heat mixture until warm, do not boil!

 - Place your coconut cream in a glass bowl.
 Cover with plastic wrap; pressing the plastic on top of the coconut cream creating a seal, so no air can get through.
 Refrigerate for approx. 2 hours or when ready to use.